gbif/vocabulary/vocabulary-importer/README.md

 Chick;;Chick;;Polluelo;;A chick is a bird that has not yet reached adulthood
 ```

-If we want to add more than 1 label or alternative label we must add another row for it.
+If we want to have more than 1 label or alternative label per concept we must add another row for it.

-* Hidden labels
+* **Hidden labels**

 It contains the hidden labels of the concepts of the vocabulary.
 Each row can contain only 1 hidden label.